How Cultured Chicken is Made

 Contamination is a real risk: Per a 2024 industry survey, cultivated meat companies reported an average microbiological batch failure rate of 11.2% (climbing to 19.5% at commercial scale).
 Primary contamination vectors included improper equipment sterilization and exposure during cell harvest.
 By comparison, the biopharmaceutical industry experiences contamination failures in only ~3.2% of batches at commercial facilities.
 This helps explain why many cultured meat companies have historically relied on pharma-grade equipment, though the trend is shifting: companies like Vow and others are now building custom food-grade bioreactors at substantially lower cost (per a 2025 Lever VC report, Vow built a 20,000L bioreactor “well under $1 million,” 80% below off-the-shelf costs).

-The choice of operating mode is not about different bioreactor types — it is about how nutrients are delivered and waste removed within the same basic stirred-tank reactor described above.
+The choice of operating mode is not about different bioreactor types — it is about how nutrients are delivered and waste removed within the same basic stirred-tank reactor.
 This choice significantly affects achievable cell density and economics.

-• Batch mode: Fill → Grow → Harvest all.
-Simple but limited density.
+• Fed-batch mode: Fill → Supplement as needed → Grow → Harvest all.
+Simple to operate; density 5–30 g/L; media multiplier ~1.

-The diagram compares these two operating modes side-by-side.
-Batch mode (left) harvests everything at once; perfusion (right) continuously adds fresh media and removes spent media while retaining cells.
+The diagram compares two of the three operating modes.
+Fed-batch (left) harvests everything at once; perfusion (right) continuously adds fresh media and removes spent media while retaining cells.
+Continuous mode (not shown) simultaneously feeds fresh media and harvests cells to maintain steady-state density.

-Batch Mode Fill Grow Harvest all ✓ Simple operation ✗ 30-50 g/L max density 5-10 day cycles Perfusion Mode Fresh media Spent media Harvest cells ✓ 100-200+ g/L density ✓ Continuous production ✗ Complex operation Higher media usage
+Fed-Batch Mode Fill Grow Harvest all ✓ Simple operation ✗ 5-30 g/L density Media multiplier ≈ 1 Perfusion Mode Fresh media Spent media Harvest cells ✓ 100-200+ g/L density ✓ Continuous production ✗ Complex operation Higher media usage

 The media-use multiplier parameter in our interactive model captures this regime, and a few others:

-• Multiplier ≈ 1: Batch mode (one reactor fill per kg of cells)
+• Multiplier ≈ 1: Fed-batch mode (one reactor fill per kg of cells)

-• Multiplier < 1: Media recycling, fed-batch with concentrated feeds, or harvest-side cell concentration — see the three mechanisms below
+• Multiplier < 1: Fed-batch with concentrated feeds, media recycling, or harvest concentration — see the three mechanisms below

 • Multiplier 5–10: Heavily media-intensive perfusion (stress-test region, outside our default)